-Western Michigan University's office of Career and Student Employment Services offers one-on-one help in exploring career options, and is a great first stop for gender and women's studies majors and minors approaching graduation.
-The Department of Gender and Women's Studies also offers advising related to careers.
+Western Michigan University's office of Career and Student Employment Services offers one-on-one help in exploring career options, and is a great first stop for gender and women's studies majors and minors.
+Whether you are just getting started or nearing graduation, Career Services will help you identify your interests, strengths and opportunities and prepare for your job search.
+In addition, the Department of Gender and Women's Studies also offers advising related to careers.

 Because gender and women's studies is an interdisciplinary field, general advice for liberal arts majors is applicable to gender and women's studies graduates.
 Keep in mind that gender and women's studies course work promotes the development of critical thinking and the ability to examine diverse global issues and insight into issues of oppression.
 A major or minor in gender and women’s studies provides an important complement to all fields.
 Among some of the more popular ones are psychological counseling, social work, communication, journalism, public relations, administration, government, human resources, publishing, teaching, medicine, law, business or criminal justice.
 Pursuing a major in gender and women's studies provides excellent preparation for graduate study in numerous academic disciplines.

 - Feminist Career Center lists feminist job and internship opportunities, arranged geographically.

 - Idealist is a searchable database of non-profit job and internship opportunities.